Trentan/IngAusOfxFixWin/README.md

 the graphical user interface.
 Java versions before 8 cannot be used with this application as they do not support JavaFX.

-The SuncorpAusOfxFix project is _not_ part of the GnuCash project.
+The OfxFix project is _not_ part of the GnuCash project.

 If you need help, please email goodchris96@gmail.com and I will help if I can and have time available.